Course Description: |

 search engines, for example, integration of diverse search engines

-into a single search service (federated search, vertical
+into a single search service (federated search, vertical search),

-The software architecture components include design and
+software architecture components include design and implementation

-implementation of large-scale, distributed search engines.
+of large-scale, distributed search engines.

 This is a full-semester course.
-The graduate sections (11-642 and 11-742) are worth 12 units.
-The undergraduate section (11-442) is worth 9 units.
-The main difference between the three sections (11-442, 11-642, 11-742) is the amount of analysis, writing, and time required to complete homework assignments. |
+The graduate section (11-642) is 12 units.
+The undergraduate section (11-442) is 9 units.
+The main difference between the two sections (11-442, 11-642) is the amount of analysis, writing, and time required to complete homework assignments. |

 Learning Objectives: |